iluvjava/Maths/AMATH 501/Complex Analysis/Complex Integration (CG).md

 So this will be key for solving many other problems.

 This formula is going to be augmented with the usage of Cauchy Integral.

+---

+### Simple Example

+Let's take a look at some of the simple example that uses the idea of a line integral.